Political particularism: Spain

 The Madrid–Seville high-speed rail line was a noted example of pork barrel politics in Spain.
 Pasqual Maragall revealed details of an unwritten agreement between him and Felipe González, the prime minister at the time who was from Seville.
 The agreement was that Barcelona would receive the 1992 Summer Olympics and Seville would receive the high-speed railway line (which opened in 1992).
 This was in spite of the position of the Madrid–Barcelona high-speed rail line as Spain's most profitable high-speed line.
-Barcelona received its AVE connection in 2008, though with many advantages that the line to Seville does not have, e.g. full-speed bypasses LAV Madrid – Sevilla and LAV Madrid – Zaragoza – Barcelona: the decision to construct the line to Seville was only taken in 1986 and construction was rushed, so that the line would be ready for the Seville Expo '92.

 South Africa

 In 2010, the National Treasury of the Republic of South Africa explored earmarking, along with recycling and tax shifting, as ways of using carbon tax revenues.
 While the Treasury did "not support full earmarking of revenues generated from environmental taxes" they were considering "partial 'on-budget' earmarking" of some revenue.
 At that time concerns were raised that special interest groups could constrain government and control public resources through earmarking.